pritamp17/slack-bot/README.md

 - https://platform.openai.com/account/api-keys
 - generate api key and add it to .env and docker-compose.yml

+# Design
+- Used Nodejs As the Backend of the APP and sqlite3 as the database.
+- Used Slack-Bolt Framework for creating a Slack-bot
+- used OpenAI's API for converting questions to SQL query

-# after running project locally
+# After running the project locally
-- install app on channel
+- install the app on any slack channel
-- @botname question ?
+- @botname question?